ergoplatform/ergodocs/docs/dev/protocol/audit.md

 ​After previously reviewing the security of the Autolykos PoW, we performed another round of review focusing on its latest verification logic, and notably, the changes in the commit [eb0f85a](https://github.com/ergoplatform/ergo/commit/eb0f85ac48b0ee8194c12369faf4cc5f16954af9).

-​The main relevant file is [AutolykosPowScheme](https://github.com/ergoplatform/ergo/blob/master/src/main/scala/org/ergoplatform/mining/AutolykosPowScheme.scala),and other important operations are for example implemented in
+​The main relevant file is [AutolykosPowScheme](https://github.com/ergoplatform/ergo/blob/master/src/main/scala/org/ergoplatform/mining/AutolykosPowScheme.scala), and other important operations are for example implemented in
 [HeadersProcessor](https://github.com/ergoplatform/ergo/blob/master/src/main/scala/org/ergoplatform/nodeView/history/storage/modifierprocessors/HeadersProcessor.scala) and [ModifierValidator](https://github.com/ScorexFoundation/Scorex/blob/master/src/main/scala/scorex/core/validation/ModifierValidator.scala).

 ​We checked that the implemented verification logic is consistent with that specified in the Autolykos specifications and that it is appropriately integrated into the block header validation logic.